How to keep your NYC apartment cool: In-window, through-wall, split unit, and other types of air conditioners

 Here are two options:

 These units should be considered a last resort if your building doesn’t let you use window units or allow through-wall installation.
-They aren’t as efficient as other types of units, so they don’t cool as well, they’re noisier, and they’re more expensive.
-Plus, they take up valuable floor space.
+They aren’t as efficient as other types of units, so they don’t cool as well, and they can be more expensive.
+Plus, they take up valuable floor space and you still have to mount a hose out of the window to use it.

 Should you have to go this route, Consumer Reports recommends that you install it correctly, get a fan to help move the air around, and block the sun from coming into the room where you’re using the unit.